sezito2/Justice-Centered-Data-Design/src/01-Learning-JS/03-operators.md

     12 == 12 || 10 == 10
     ```

-## 1.3 Exercises with Operators
+## E1.
+Create a Suite of Variables Evaluated by Operators

-Create your own suite of operators.
+Create your own suite of operators that evaluate a suite of variables.

+First, go back to the last chapter and grab the suite of primitives that you created as a starting point.
+Feel free to add more variables, as needed to practice writing operators with any combination of those variables.

 1. Convert the `javascript` codeblock to an executable block with the `js`.
+2. Declare and initialize your own suite of variables.
+As mentioned above, feel free to grab the variables used in the prior chapter.
-2. Declare and initialize your own suite of operators.
+3. Declare and initialize your own suite of operators.
    <p class="note">Have fun with it!
 Choose a theme like your favorite movie, story, hobby, etc.</p>
-3. Print them all to the console with `console.log()`.
+4. Print them all to the console with `console.log()`.
-4. Check your work, as you go, by opening the browser console with the **Inspect Element** tool.
+5. Check your work, as you go, by opening the browser console with the **Inspect Element** tool.

 ```javascript
 // Write your code in here